Acer Predator Triton 500 review: The value king

 It all looks good at a glance, but does it hold up to scrutiny?

 Like the laptops it emulates, the Acer Predator Triton 500 is a reserved, though not entirely subtle, laptop.
-This boxy laptop wouldn’t look out of place on a laptop built for workstation users, but a gaudy chrome Predator logo, which glows blue when the laptop is on, gives away the laptop’s purpose.
+The boxy design wouldn’t look out of place on a laptop built for workstation users, but a gaudy chrome Predator logo, which glows blue when the laptop is on, gives away the laptop’s purpose.
 It reminds me of gaming laptops sold in the late 2000s — except, well, much thinner.

 It’s not much to look at, then.
 But the Triton 500 doesn’t neglect the fundamentals.
 The laptop is just 0.7 inches thick and weighs in at 4.6 pounds.
 Both figures barely exceed an Apple MacBook Pro 16.
 Razer’s Blade 15 is also 0.7 inches thick and about equal in weight, though Razer quotes slightly different figures for different variants.